 He is often instructed in heavy-weight, multi-handed and document intensive cases, as well as those cases involving complex legal arguments, tactically complicated considerations, and sensitive cross-examination.
-He is able to assimilate vast amounts of paperwork and detail and is often sought after for his paperwork as well as his advocacy skills.

 Dean continues to be instructed to represent figures in the public eye, in the football and media worlds and on behalf of those in high profile positions.
 Cases in which Dean appears often attract media attention because of the nature of the case or the profile of the accused.
-He is recognised for his cross-examination, closing speeches, legal argument and ability to dissect the most complicated of expert evidence.

 Dean was instructed on behalf of LCpl Cooley in the high profile Iraqi abuse case alleging that British Army personnel based at Camp Breadbasket photographed Iraqi detainees in vulnerable positions.
 He was also instructed on behalf of one of Britain’s highest profile prisoners in presenting his case to the Criminal Cases Review Commission.